AdaptHealth Corp. (AHCO) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price predicted by analysts for AHCO is $17.30, which is $5.31 above the current price.
-The public float for AHCO is 91.25M and currently, short sellers hold a 9.11% ratio of that float.
-The average trading volume of AHCO on August 24, 2023 was 1.32M shares.
+The average price estimated by analysts for AHCO is $17.30, which is $5.28 above than the current price.
+The public float for AHCO is 93.16M, and at present, short sellers hold a 7.68% of that float.
+The average trading volume of AHCO on August 30, 2023 was 1.34M shares.

 AHCO’s Market Performance